WKHAllen/WKHAllen/README.md

 # Hello, I'm Will!

 I graduated from Luther College in 2021, with majors in Computer Science, Data Science, and Music.
-I am currently an Associate Software Developer at SAS.
+I am currently a Senior Associate Software Developer at SAS.

 I am proficient in Rust, Go, JavaScript, TypeScript, C, C++, C#, Java, Python, and many other languages.